adigun91/ProjectManagerJ/README.md

 5. Select it and start using

 #**Sample prompts to use**
-1. break this project down into tasks: a web portal for incident logging
+1. Create a comprehensive project plan for a web portal for incident logging
-2. further break the frontend tasks into subtasks